-R. o. ocellatus is considered as a pest in fish farms and competitor of juveniles of commercial species.
+Rhodeus ocellatus ocellatus is considered a pest in fish farms and a competitor of juveniles of commercial species.
 It also acts as a vector for bivalve larvae.

 Chinese rosy bitterling (R. o. ocellatus) may hybridize with the native subspecies, the Japanese rosy bitterling (R. o. kurumeus), which is endemic to the creeks and small rivers of western Japan.
 In 1991, R. o. kurumeus was designated as critically endangered by the Japanese Ministry of the Environment (Sato et al., 2010).
 R. o. ocellatus is listed as one of Japan's 100 worst invasive alien species (http://www.nies.go.jp/biodiversity/invasive/index_en.html).